-The anomaly has gone viral online and raised questions about whether Trump’ s campaign received an illegal campaign contribution related to the alleged payment to Daniels.
-Trump’s longtime lawyer, Michael Cohen, has since admitted to making the payment to Daniels, but said it came from his own money and had no connection to Donald Trump’s campaign, ABC News reported.
+The anomaly --- first noticed by Twitter user Susan Simpson --- has gone viral online and raised questions about whether Trump' s campaign received an illegal campaign contribution related to the alleged payment to Daniels.
+Trump's longtime lawyer, Michael Cohen, has since admitted to making the payment to Daniels, but said it came from his own money and had no connection to Donald Trump's campaign, ABC News reported.

 But there are now growing concerns that the payment to Stormy Daniels amounts to an illegal campaign contribution to Donald Trump.
 The nonpartisan watchdog group Common Cause made a complaint to the Justice Department and the Federal Election Commission claiming that the payment amounted to an in-kind donation to Donald Trump's campaign, but was not reported.